Blog Layout

 Personally resilient employees make for more operationally resilient companies.
 Your operational resilience framework is only as good as the personal resilience of your employees expected to foresee, adapt and respond to operational disturbances.
 People burn out less, achieve more and stay longer.

-by Rob Cooke 29 May, 2024
+by Rob Cooke 29 May 2024

 Understanding Operational Resilience

-by Rob Cooke 27 Mar, 2024
+by Rob Cooke 27 March 2024

 In today’s fast-paced and often unpredictable business environment, ensuring operational resilience is more crucial than ever.
 Companies are on the lookout for robust software solutions that can safeguard their operations against disruptions.
 From my perspective, having explored the market extensively, here are my insights into five standout operational resilience software solutions: Infinite Blue, Noggin, Daisy, 11:11, and F24, each assessed across several pivotal categories.